With many of us continuing to work from home in response to the COVID-19 outbreak, here are some to keep you well in your "new normal":

 Work is as much a mental space as it is physical and once you bring work into your home, you’ll likely be distracted with everything from home chores beckoning, loved ones seeking attention, the next email coming through, texts, and so much more.
 Try some of these tips to help:

-Create a dedicated space, if possible, so work feels like it occurs in a place in your home.
+If you haven't already, create a dedicated space, if possible, so work feels like it occurs in a place in your home.
 This is equally important if you have others with you.
-Make sure they know that when you’re in the “office,” you’re at work.
+Make sure they know that when you’re in the “office,” even if it's at the kitchen table, you’re at work.

 When you have to get something done, minimize the alerts on your computer.
 Turn your email to “working offline,” put up a “do not disturb” on your IM, and turn your phone ringer off.